Daniel Toribio

 Daniel Toribio Gutiérrez (born 5 October 1988) is a Spanish professional footballer who plays as a midfielder for Andorran club FC Santa Coloma.

 Club career

 Born in Girona, Catalonia, Toribio was a product of FC Barcelona's youth academy.
 He joined Atlético Malagueño in 2009, from where he was promoted to Málaga CF's first team midway through the season, his La Liga debut coming on 7 November 2009 in a 2–2 away draw against CD Tenerife; another player from the reserves, Javi López, also made his first appearance in that game.

-On 17 August 2010, Toribio and Javi López joined SD Ponferradina of the Segunda División on loan for the campaign.
+On 17 August 2010, Toribio and Javi López joined SD Ponferradina of Segunda División on loan for the campaign.
 On 6 July 2011, he terminated his two-year contract with Málaga and signed for another team in that level, Villarreal CF B.

-Toribio continued to compete in the second tier the following years, representing Real Murcia, Deportivo Alavés, AD Alcorcón and Racing de Santander.
+Toribio continued to compete in the second tier the following years, representing Real Murcia CF, Deportivo Alavés, AD Alcorcón and Racing de Santander.
 On 22 September 2020, he signed for Extremadura UD one division below.